Alabama Baptist State Board of Missions: Education

-The Judson Female Institute was established by members of Siloam Baptist Church of Marion, opening on 7 January 1839.
+The Judson Female Institute was established by members of Siloam Baptist Church of Marion, opening on January 7, 1839.

 It was renamed Judson College in 1903.

-The purpose was and is to provide a Christian education to female students.
-Judson College is affiliated with the ABC.
+The purpose was to provide a Christian education to female students.
+Judson College remained affiliated with the ABSC throughout its history until it closed.
+It permanently ceased its academic operations on July 31, 2021.

-Samford University was founded by the Alabama Baptist State Convention in 1841 as Howard College in Marion and moved to Birmingham in 1887.
-The college gained university status in 1965.
-It is now Alabama's largest private university with an endowment of more than $220 million and an enrollment of 4,658 students as of Fall 2009.
+Samford University was founded by the Alabama Baptists in 1841 as Howard College in Marion and moved to Birmingham in 1887.
+The college gained university status and changed its name in 1965.
+The college became a ministry of the convention and its trustees were elected by the convention for most of the university's history.
+Samford's formal connection to the ABSC ended in 2017, but the two bodies still work with each other in various ways.
+It is now Alabama's largest private university with an endowment of more than $327 million and an enrollment of 5,791 students as of Fall 2023.

 The Alabama Baptist State Convention agreed in 1959 to build and operate a college in Mobile if the community provided sufficient funds, which was achieved.
 Mobile College was chartered in 1961 and became the University of Mobile in 1993.

-The University remains affiliated with the ABC.
+The university remains affiliated with the ABsC.